 AMS might sound frightening but our leaders are fully trained (and experienced) in helping to relieve your personal symptoms and provide advice on how to best proceed.

 What can I do to help prevent AMS?

-Please don’t fear AMS, it is part and parcel of climbing mountains of this nature.
-Learn to respect it and to know how to deal with it but importantly tell your 360 Leader how you feel.
+The most important thing is not to fear it, but to respect it and to know how to deal with it and more importantly tell your guides how you feel.

 What happens if there is a problem on the mountain?